hadolint/hadolint/README.md

   - SC1010
 ```

-Additionally, Hadolint can warn you when images from untrusted repositories are being
+Additionally, `hadolint` can warn you when images from untrusted repositories are being
 used in Dockerfiles, you can append the `trustedRegistries` keys to the configuration
 file as shown below: